ANALYTICS > Why should you use (or purchase) a separate analytics platform to analyze Tallyfy data?

 A lot of people ask us about analytics and reporting.
 It's very important to understand the pros and cons of a vendor like us supplying you with analytics.

-We believe it's a very bad idea for us (Tallyfy) to provide advanced analytics or reporting to you - the customer.
+We believe it's a bad idea for us (Tallyfy) to provide advanced analytics or reporting features to you - the customer.

 1. Analytics already exists in dedicated tools

 People who are serious about analytics use/invest in Tableau, Microsoft PowerBI, Looker, SAP Hana, Google Data Studio, etc. These are platforms that only do analytics and they're very good at it.

 At Tallyfy - what we do is supply data to your existing analytics and reporting platform (which you paid good money for!) so that you can have full control and full customization capabilities for your analytics.

 We believe this is the best decision for us (to specialize) and for you - to avoid vendor lock-in and be stuck with a limited feature set that you will not be satisfied with.
 It's much smarter to get Tallyfy data in an open format and separately use your favorite analytics platform to draw insights/query it.

-2. A single vendor will never satisfy all your analytics needs
+2. A single vendor will never satisfy needs

 See point (1), but to add to it - it's important to see that you will always need full, robust customization of your analytics with a depth and breadth of features.
 Only dedicated analytics tools can offer you that.